As a community pro, you know all about working with people — so leading your Community team should be a walk in the park, right? Well, not exactly.

 "One of the things that I've had to be intentional about is not allowing myself to be pulled into too many meetings, whether internal or external," she says.
 "It can be easy to hop from one meeting to the other without debriefing, and your whole day becomes a blur."

 Time management for leaders also extends to managing your team members' time.
 This will look something like:

-Danielle Farage, community builder and Director of Growth & Marketing at Café, says actively listening to your team can foster open communication, honesty, and ultimately team success.
+Danielle Farage, community builder, work futurist and founder at Danielle Farage LLC, says actively listening to your team can foster open communication, honesty, and ultimately team success.

 "Active listening is not just telling your team, 'Hey, I think this is what's best for us, what do you think?'
 It's really hearing them and engaging with what they have to say," she says.

 You can actively listen by avoiding distractions and evaluating what the speaker is saying nonverbally, reflecting on what has been said, and responding thoughtfully.
 In this way, you will be able to understand their message better and make them feel heard.